How Much Does It Cost To Finish A Basement?

 |HVAC 1.5 Ton||$1,700||$1,700|

 The average cost to frame a basement is $1 per square foot for the materials and $2.70 to $3.39 per square foot installed with drywall and ready for painting.
 When framing an existing basement, you are installing a wood framework in preparation for insulation packing, wiring, and plumbing.
 These are all installed between the wall and the layer of drywall.

 Framing basement walls with 2’ x 4’ wood costs approx. $2.50/SF of wall space installed.
 When building interior basement walls, the first thing you do is frame the concrete walls with a wood frame (most-used framing material).
 The frame will extend about 3” from the wall and will be anchored to the floor.
 The boards will have studs attached in preparation for the drywall.
 Areas are left open for windows.

 Insulation will help to control the temperature and moisture, and it can act as an additional soundproofing agent.
 Spray-applied closed-cell foam insulation prices range from $700 to $4,000 or $32 – $80.50 per cubic square foot, per 1” of thickness sprayed.
 Foam is recommended for basement insulation because it is not air permeable—it won’t cause condensation to build up between the insulation and concrete walls.

 Cost to Drywall a Basement

 The cost to drywall a basement and finish it (with joint tape, mud/compound, and sanding) starts at around $1.60 per square foot installed.
 Basement drywall calculations depend on how many walls you have in your basement plan.
-To calculate how much drywall you’ll need, add the width of each wall together to get the total perimeter and then divide that total by 4’ (panel width) to find the total number of panels needed.

 |Basement Size||Open Plan||With Rooms|